 - Up to date Neonatal

 - Resuscitation certification

 - Emergency Skills and Drills training (PROMPT, ALSO, Community Emergencies)

 - Car insurance indemnifying the HSE (just a matter of informing your insurance company)

-Upon joining the CMA you will
+Upon Joining The CMA You will

-- participate in a community passionate about home birth and women centred care
+- Participate in a community passionate about home birth and women-centred care

-They will all be able and willing to speak to you any time they can, their contact details are available on here.
-They will also give you the relevant details of the Designated Midwifery Officer (DMO) within the HSE with responsibility for the service for the HSE.
+They will all be able and willing to speak to you any time they can.
+They will also give you the relevant details of the Designated Midwifery Officer (DMO) within the HSE with responsibility for the service of the HSE.